Skip to main content

 Frequently Asked Questions

 My controller screen is on but nothing runs.
-Is the controller broken?
+Is it broken?

 Not necessarily.
-The display can run on battery backup while wall power is off — the backup keeps the clock but can't power valves.
-Check that the outlet has power and test for 24 VAC at the zone terminals.
-If no voltage, the transformer or output board may be dead.
+The display can run on battery backup while wall power is off.
+Check the outlet has power and test for 24 VAC at the zone terminals with a multimeter.
+If no voltage, the transformer or output board may need replacement.

 Can I test my sprinkler wiring without a multimeter?

-You can do a basic test by swapping wires at the controller.
-Move the wire from a dead zone to a terminal that's working.
-If the zone comes alive, the wiring and valve are fine — the controller terminal is bad.
-If it stays dead, the problem is in the field wiring or solenoid.
+You can do a basic swap test — move the wire from a dead zone to a working terminal at the controller.
+If the zone comes alive, the field wiring is fine and the controller terminal is bad.
+If it stays dead, the problem is the field wire or solenoid.

-Low pressure on a single zone usually means the valve isn't opening fully (stuck diaphragm) or there's a significant leak somewhere on that zone's pipe.
-If ALL zones are weak, check the main shutoff — it may be partially closed — or your home's water pressure may have dropped.
+Low pressure on a single zone usually means the valve is not opening fully (stuck diaphragm) or there is a significant leak on that zone.
+If all zones are weak, check that the main shutoff is fully open.

 BS